diogopribeiro/Limn/README.md

 The representation of a type (and its children) can be fully customized in case you're not happy with the defaults.
 By conforming the desired type to the `CustomLimnRepresentable` protocol you can:

-- Change its type name by implementing the static property `customLimnTypeName`;
+- Adjust its type name by implementing the static property `customLimnTypeName`;
 - Return a fully customized `Limn` for an instance by implementing method `customLimn(defaultLimn:context:)`.

 Example: